jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 - `web` - which exposes the JobRunr dashboard on port `8000` and an API to schedule jobs on port `8080`
 - `workers` - which enables background job server for background task processing

-> The separation of the `web` and the `workers` is there to enable us to scale those two different parts separately.
-The dashboard deployment can be scaled independently to handle varying levels of user traffic without affecting the job processing capabilities.
-Similarly, the `BackgroundJobServer` can scale based on job queue metrics, ensuring optimal job processing efficiency.
+> The separation of the `web` and the `workers` is there to enable us to scale the number of replicas responsible for processing jobs, while maintaining only one instance of the dashboard.
+The `BackgroundJobServer` can scale based on job queue metrics, ensuring optimal job processing efficiency.
 This separation ensures that even if no `BackgroundJobServers` are currently running, scheduled jobs will still be processed as the autoscaling configuration will start a new `BackgroundJobServer` on demand.

 We have also created a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object called `jobrunr-service` that exposes ports of the `web` deployment, enabling access to the dashboard and API from outside of the cluster.
 Additionally, we deployed [PostgreSQL](https://www.postgresql.org/) as our database.
 <!-- TODO: change github url -->